nplrkn/alsoran/documentation/planning/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
-- In demo, gnbdu-sim has inconsistent message logging
 - At end of demo, gnbcu panicked on Ctrl-C with 'not yet implemented'.
 AMF was Ctrl-C'd first.
+AMF logs indicate it is sending AMF Status Indication.
+Crash is in ngap_gnb.rs.
+Add an FV for this.
+- In demo, gnbdu-sim has inconsistent message logging
 - Code review (incl commented out code and TODOs)
-- Remove the weird TNLA 3, TNLA 53 IDs
-- Intermittent behavior in free5GC demo
 - Redo roadmap
 - Get approval to publish
 -----------